 The well-being of individuals and families is a national and global concern, and the family as a focus for study in higher education has increased in significance.
 Family studies is an integrative field that synthesizes knowledge from liberal arts disciplines, particularly economics, political science, psychology, social work, and sociology.

 The concentration in family studies is designed to enable students to learn about families in both theory and practice; it is a course of study that can enhance student learning in any major.
-The concentration is intended to help prepare students entering careers with families, including marriage, family therapy, education and ministry or family practice in law, medicine, nursing, social work or public policy.
-Students who intend to go directly to graduate school should also consider enrollment in a Statistics course, and a Research Methods course in Social Work, Psychology or Sociology/Anthropology.
+The concentration is intended to help prepare students entering careers with families, including marriage, and family therapy, education, and ministry or family practice in law, medicine, nursing, social work or public policy.
+Students who intend to go directly to graduate school should also consider enrollment in a Statistics course, and a Research Methods course in Psychology, Social Work, or Sociology/Anthropology.

-Planning a Family Studies concentration:
+Planning a Family Studies concentration

-Family Studies Faculty members are:
+Family Studies faculty

 Mary Carlsen, MSW, LISW extension 3136